AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/AJAX_Tutorial.md

 ### Dynamic URL

-It's rather inconvenient to write a new AJAX request for each state.
-Let's change the AJAX-request a bit to let it use different URLs depending of the state we have selected.
+It's rather inconvenient to write a new request for each state.
+Let's change the Data Adapter request a bit to let it use different URLs depending of the state selected.

-Let's create a function that peforms AJAX requests, it will have three parameters: the id of the clicked region, the url corresponding to the clicked regions and the root map.
+Let's create a function that performs a Data Adapter request, it will have three parameters: the id of the clicked region, the URL corresponding to the clicked regions and the root map.
 This function will be called on the "pointclick" event.

-We need to add a field with url to both states in the dataset of the USA map:
+We need to add a field with URL to both states in the dataset of the USA map:

 ```
 // set the data for the USA map